-Junior Astronaut Camp, hands-on simulators, 5D Circle Vision and outdoor planes mix learning and play; flat floors, lockers and a first-aid room add safety, yet G-Force ride bars children under 7.
+What makes it 90% Kids-Friendly: Junior Astronaut Camp, hands-on simulators, 5D Circle Vision and outdoor planes mix learning and play; flat floors, lockers and a first-aid room add safety, yet G-Force ride bars children under 7.

-Space Walk VR:
+Space Walk VR Experience:

 Outdoor Aircraft Exhibition:

-Polaris 5D Circle Vision:
+Polaris 5D Circle Vision Show:

-360° special-effects show about Jeju and space.
+360° special-effects film about Jeju Island and space exploration.

 Ellis Harwood